Cost effective manufacturing

 There’s a good chance that the treadmill you are running on or the stationary bike you’re pedaling was made by Technogym.
 Headquartered in Italy, it was founded in 1983 by a then 22-year-old Nerio Alessandri in his family’s garage.
 Today, Technogym is the world’s leading supplier of products and services in the wellness and fitness industry.

-Sapa had been supplying Technogym with components when the company approached us with a new challenge: Could we take on an existing stationary bike seat system that was produced in Taiwan and improve its quality, the production process, and create a better supply chain and logistic flow – all at a competitive cost?
+Sapa (now Hydro) had been supplying Technogym with components when the company approached us with a new challenge: Could we take on an existing stationary bike seat system that was produced in Taiwan and improve its quality, the production process, and create a better supply chain and logistic flow – all at a competitive cost?
 “Yes!” we replied.

 We began by reengineering the seat system, which consisted of two welded assemblies.
 We then expanded our existing production area to make room for the increased capacity and a seven-step process including cutting, machining, cleaning and degreasing, welding, sandblasting, dark anodizing and laser marking.